 As a classic phone, though, this is a good value device.
 The handset supports HD calls and the keyboard can be operated by feel well enough, ideal for those who like the form factor, don't want a touch-screen, and need to keep in touch across generations.

 The MP02 is expensive given its stripped-down feature sets, but its design is wholly deliberate.
-This isn't an old design fished out and re-branded for the elderly: it's a new phone purposely designed to serve as a minimal distraction from the modern world.
-Well, it was new in 2019 anyway – there are some rumors of a newer model, but it seems Punkt are currently more interested in promoting a book, Low Tech Life , than developing their tech!
+This isn't an old design fished out and re-branded for the elderly: it's a modern phone purposely designed to shield you from today's overload of digital noise.

 Flip phones need not be flimsy, and not only does this one have a IP68 and 810H military spec but CAT promises the hinge has been tested 150,000 times (presumably not on the handset you buy!)
 The screen is Gorilla Glass 5.